 For any type of authentication, you will need to make sure that users are created at Bizagi Work portal.

-Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your LDAP Server into Bizagi.
+Disregarding the selected Authentication type for your Work Portal login, you may choose to configure a schedule in Bizagi to import and synchronize users from your Identity provider into Bizagi.

-For more information about this option, refer to Importing LDAP Users.
+For more information about this option, refer to Synchronizing users.